 Rotating membership will be in effect as follows:

 At least half of all membership will consist of two-year appointments.
 The remainder may be one- or two-year appointments.

 One-year appointments may be renewed as desired by the member for one additional year.
 Two-year appointments may not be renewed for a successive term.
 Therefore, a staff member may serve on the Committee for no more than two years in succession and must remain off the Committee for at least one year between appointments.

-If a staff member must leave the Committee during his/her appointment, he/she will be asked to recommend his/her replacement if leaving will cause membership numbers to drop below the minimum of eight members.
+If a staff member must leave the Committee during their appointment, they will be asked to recommend their replacement if leaving will cause membership numbers to drop below the minimum of eight members.

 Volunteers will be chosen based on desire to serve and for the purpose of department representation on the committee.